lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping-test/process-mapping-test.md

 ### Task 1: Test Mapping
 Open the "Order Processing Lab" in Test.
-Either use the file named exercise-first-instance.json Download the [exercise-first-instance.json](files/exercise-first-instance.json?download=1)or copy the following information:
+Either use the file named exercise-first-instance.json Download the [exercise-first-instance.json](files/exercise-first-instance.json?download=1) or copy the following information:

  {  <br />
 "orderId": "1000",  <br />